Frequently Asked Questions

 How would you describe the ability to interact with faculty while on campus?

 You will get to know professors not only inside the classroom but outside the classroom as well.
 All MIT Sloan faculty are easily accessible.
-The professors are very open, and students feel comfortable approaching them in their offices and asking about career advice, project ideas, etc. MIT Sloan faculty serve as mentors and advisors to student teams, travel with students on study tours, and provide networking contacts during job searches.
+The professors are very open, and students feel comfortable approaching them in their office hours and asking about career advice, project ideas, etc. MIT Sloan faculty serve as mentors and advisors to student teams, and often can provide networking contacts during job searches.

-We know MIT Sloan students want both high-tech and personalized career support, so our strategy leverages:
+MIT Sloan students want both high-tech and personalized career support.
+The strategic resources we provide to support your success include:

-- Guidance of experienced MBA Career Advisors focused on your specific needs and goals
+- Guidance of experienced MBA Career Advisors focused on your specific goals

 What kinds of events does the CDO organize?